montoyamoraga/tiny-trainable-instruments/docs/1-installation.md

 <!-- May be worth to explain what input-color, input-gesture and input-speech are, how the examples are organized, etc. -->

-In your machine, the software we will need inlcudes Python, TensorFlow and Jupyter.
+In the case of working on your machine, the software needed inlcudes: Python, TensorFlow and Jupyter.

 Your computer might have Python already installed, and it might be one that is not compatible with the TensorFlow version we are using.